kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 1. Cluster with both gates enabled and the CPU Manager static policy.
 Create a pod with exclusive CPUs and `scaleDownGracePeriodSeconds: 5`, then scale it down.
    - Verify the cpuset changes no sooner than 5s after the request.
-2. Disable `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` on kube-apiserver and the kubelet and restart both.
+2. Disable `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` on kube-apiserver only and restart it.
-   - Verify the pod keeps running and can still be resized.
+   - Verify the pod keeps running and can still be resized, and that its next scale-down still waits for the grace period, since the node still declares the feature.
-   - Verify its next scale-down is applied without waiting and is reported through the `PodResizeInProgress` condition and an event.
    - Verify that creating a new pod which sets the field is rejected.
+3. Disable the gate on the kubelet and restart it.
+   - Verify the pod is moved to `Failed`, because the node no longer declares the feature.
+   - Verify that draining the pod before disabling the gate instead lets it be rescheduled onto a node that still declares the feature.
-3. Re-enable the gate on both and restart.
+4. Re-enable the gate on both and restart.
-   - Verify the existing pod's next scale-down waits for its grace period again.
-   - Verify a newly created pod setting the field is admitted.
+   - Verify a newly created pod setting the field is admitted and its scale-down waits for its grace period.

 **Kubelet downgrade with a pending scale-down**